AMI and Canterbury local team up to help save lives on New Zealand roads

 A safer community

-We’re thrilled to announce a 100% success rate for the trial, with crash statistics at the trial sites dropping from 11 serious accidents in three years prior to installation, to zero in the two years since installation.
+And we’re thrilled to announce a 100% success rate for the trial, with crash statistics at the trial sites dropping from 11 serious accidents in three years prior to installation, to zero in the two years since installation.
 As you can imagine – Dan’s pretty stoked about it!
 With the help of the NZTA and AMI, Dan’s Advanced Warning Signs will continue to be trialled at other intersections.

 Thank you Dan!